sumonbis/PathORAM/README.md

 # PathORAM
 Path ORAM is a simple oblivious RAM algorithm.
 While using cloud platform or any other insecure memory, attack can be made using the access pattern.
 Oblivious RAM is the way to hide the memory access pattern with some extra bandwidth and memory overhead.
-T

 ## Path Oram Implementation
 Path ORAM uses a binary tree to store all memory blocks.
 Each node of the tree is